Or download our app "Guided Lessons by Education.com" on your device's app store.

 Independent working time(15 minutes)

-- Have students complete the problems on the Addition sheet independently.
+- Have students complete the problems on the Addition worksheet independently.

-- Support:Encourage struggling students to continue using manipulatives to add, or to draw a picture to demonstrate how they can regroup.
+Support:Encourage struggling students to continue using manipulatives to add or draw a picture to demonstrate how they can regroup.

 - Tell students to turn their index card or half-sheet over, to complete a problem on the back.